nodejs/node/doc/api/addons.md

 > Stability: 2 - Stable

-N-API is an API for building native Addons.
+N-API is an API for building native addons.
 It is independent from the underlying JavaScript runtime (e.g. V8) and is maintained as part of Node.js itself.
 This API will be Application Binary Interface (ABI) stable across versions of Node.js.
-It is intended to insulate Addons from changes in the underlying JavaScript engine and allow modules compiled for one version to run on later versions of Node.js without recompilation.
+It is intended to insulate addons from changes in the underlying JavaScript engine and allow modules compiled for one version to run on later versions of Node.js without recompilation.
 Addons are built/packaged with the same approach/tools